a-h/templ/docs/docs/09-commands-and-tools/03-live-reload.md

     deactivate templ_proxy
 ```

-### Triggering hot reload from outside `templ generate --watch`
+### Triggering live reload from outside `templ generate --watch`

-If you want to trigger a hot reload from outside `templ generate --watch` (e.g. if you're using `air`, `wgo` or another tool to build, but you want to use the templ hot reload proxy), you can use the `--notify-proxy` argument.
+If you want to trigger a live reload from outside `templ generate --watch` (e.g. if you're using `air`, `wgo` or another tool to build, but you want to use the templ live reload proxy), you can use the `--notify-proxy` argument.

 ```shell
 templ generate --notify-proxy